fiatjaf/trelew/README.md

 On the first run you'll be asked to generate a token.

 After that, you can navigate between your boards, lists and cards just by typing their name (just start typing and press TAB for autocompletion).
-For visualizing available options and information about current board/list/card, type `ls`.
+For visualizing available options and information about current board/list/card, use `ls`.

+Once in a list, use `add card` to create a new card.

-Once in a card, type `ls` to read its descrition, `edit` to edit the description, `comments` to read the last comments, `comment` to add a new comment, `checklists` and `attachments` to see checklists and attachments.
+Once in a card, use `ls` to read its descrition, `edit` to edit the description, `comments` to read the last comments, `add comment` or `post` to add a new comment, `checklists` and `attachments` to see checklists and attachments.

 `cd ..` will go back to the previous level.